mattwhitneyiii/weather-app/README.md

 # Weather App

 A beautiful, modern weather application built with Next.js, TypeScript, and Tailwind CSS.
-Features hourly forecasts for today and daily forecasts for the next 30 days.
+Features hourly forecasts for today and daily forecasts for the next 5 days.

 ## Features

 - 🌍 **Current Location**: Automatically detects and displays weather for your current location
 - 🔍 **Location Search**: Search and select any location worldwide
 - ⏰ **Hourly Forecast**: View today's weather by the hour with detailed information
-- 📅 **30-Day Forecast**: Extended daily forecast for the next 30 days
+- 📅 **5-Day Forecast**: Daily forecast for the next 5 days
 - 🎨 **Beautiful Icons**: Weather-specific icons and graphics for different conditions
 - 📱 **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices